Neural Network-based Constrained Optimal Coordination for Heterogeneous Uncertain Nonlinear Multi-agent Systems: Main Result

 and $\theta_i^*$ be a constant such that $\theta_i^*\geq \max\{\tilde \sigma_{i\zeta}^1,\,\tilde c_{ig},\,1\}$, we have

 where $\Xi_i\triangleq c_{i\dot{r}}||\dot{r}_i||^2+\epsilon^2+ \ell||W_i^*-W^0_{i}||_{\rm F}^2+ \ell ||\theta_i^*-\theta_i^0||^2$.

-From the inequality \eqref{eq:final}, we can obtain that the system composed of the first five subsystems in \eqref{sys:error-translated} is input-to-state stable with $\Xi_i$ as its input by Theorem 4.19 in \cite{khalil2002nonlinear}.
-Since $\Xi_{i}$ is upper bounded according to Lemma \ref{lem:generator}, we conclude the uniformly ultimate boundedness of trajectories of $\bar \eta_i,\, \xi_i$ according to Definition 4.7 in \cite{khalil2002nonlinear}.
-From the definitions of $\bar \eta_i,\, \xi_i$ and $y^*$, one can obtain the boundedness of state $[x]_i$ and coordination error $y_i(t)-y^*$.
+From the inequality \eqref{eq:final}, we can obtain that the first five subsystems in \eqref{sys:error-translated} is input-to-state stable with $\Xi_i$ as its input by Theorem 4.19 in \cite{khalil2002nonlinear}.
+Since $\Xi_{i}$ is upper bounded according to Theorem 2 in \cite{liu2015second}, we conclude the uniformly ultimate boundedness of trajectories of $\bar \eta_i$ and $\xi_i$ according to Definition 4.7 in \cite{khalil2002nonlinear}.
+From the definitions of $\bar \eta_i$, $\xi_i$, and $y^*$, one can obtain the boundedness of state $[x]_i$ and coordination error $x_i(t)-y^*$.
 This completes the proof. \pe

-\begin{rem} This optimal coordination problem have been partially discussed in \cite{xie2017global, zhang2017distributed, qiu2019distributed, tang2019cyb} for linear agents.
-Compared with these results, the agents here are subject to heterogeneous set constraints and of uncertain nonlinear dynamics.
-Moreover, by setting $\Omega_i=\R^q$ and $d_i(t)\equiv {\bm 0}$, the developed neural network-based control can also facilitate us to successfully remove the restrictive linearly parameterized condition on nonlinearities required in \cite{tang2018distributed}. \end{rem}
+\begin{rem} This optimal coordination problem has been partially discussed in literature \cite{xie2017global, zhang2017distributed, qiu2019distributed, tang2019cyb} for linear agents.
+By contrast, the agents here are subject to heterogeneous set constraints and of uncertain nonlinear dynamics.
+Moreover, the developed neural network-based control can also facilitate us to successfully remove the restrictive linearly parameterized condition on nonlinearities required in existing results \cite{tang2018distributed}. \end{rem}

-\begin{rem} From the expression of $\Xi_{i}$ in inequality \eqref{eq:final}, $\Xi_{i}$ and thus the residual error $||y_i-y^*||$ can be made smaller than any given positive constant by selecting a small enough $l$ and increasing the number $n_\w$ of neurons in the neural network.
+\begin{rem} From the expression of $\Xi_{i}$ in inequality \eqref{eq:final}, both $\Xi_{i}$ and the residual error $||x_i(t)-y^*||$ can be made smaller than any given positive constant by selecting a small enough $l$ and increasing the number $n_\w$ of neurons in the neural network.
 In this sense, this constrained optimal coordination problem for nonlinear multi-agent system \eqref{sys:agent} is solved by our controller \eqref{ctr:full} in a globally practical sense. \end{rem}